Turner v. Driver

 Turner v.
 Driver, No. 16-10312 (5th Cir.
 2017), is a 2017 decision of the United States Court of Appeals for the Fifth Circuit that affirmed the First Amendment right to record the police.
 One of the officers involved was criminally indicted for a similar incident around the same time.

 Background

-Philip Turner (AKA "The Battousai," after his YouTube channel) was standing on the sidewalk, across the street from the police station, recording.
+Philip Turner ("The Battousai", after his YouTube channel) was standing on the sidewalk, across the street from the police station, recording.
 Several police officers came over, including at least one police car.
 Turner was questioned about what he was doing.
-The officers then demanded he provide identification, which he refused, citing Texas law which does not require a person to identify themselves unless arrested.
-According to the complaint, officers put Turner in the back seat of the cruiser, since he refused to give ID, saying "We're gonna make you sweat," and Turner demanded to speak to a supervisor.
-Lieutenant Driver showed up, also requesting Turner's identification which was also refused.
+The officers then demanded he provide identification, which he refused, citing Texas law 38.02, which does not require people to identify themselves unless arrested.
+According to the complaint, officers put Turner in the back seat of the cruiser, since he refused to give ID, saying, "We're gonna make you sweat," and Turner demanded to speak to a supervisor.
+Lieutenant Driver showed up, also requesting Turner's identification, which was also refused.
 After a short period of time, which was not more particularly described, Turner was released.

+Turner started his YouTube page on January 21, 2014.
+At the time of his arrest on September 1, 2015, Turner was a part-time student and a part-time employee.
+As of February 26, 2023, Turner's Battousai YouTube page had over 100 million views.
+Turner v.
+Driver established the right to record police under reasonable circumstances in the Fifth Circuit.